Now-Tiger/Machine-Learning/README.md

-# Work
+# Machine Learning & Data Science knowledge with statistics.
-College assignments and other work related to programming.
+* Basics to intermediate.